-The course introduces students to methods in the study of religion and to major world religions, including Hinduism, Buddhism, Judaism, Christianity, and Islam.
-The approach in the course is comparative and interdisciplinary.
-Attributes: Appropriate for First-Year, Global Diversity, Humanities 103 Hebrew Scriptures/Old Testament in Context A critical examination and attempt to understand the literature and the antecedent traditions remembered and formulated by the ancient Israelites in terms of their own views of God.
+Attributes: Global Diversity, Humanities, NRSC Non-Div 3 Elective, Religion - Other Traditions 203 Hebrew Scriptures/Old Testament in Context A critical examination and attempt to understand the literature and the antecedent traditions remembered and formulated by the ancient Israelites in terms of their own views of God.
 This literature is interpreted in the context of events and cultures of the ancient Near East.
-This course is cross-listed as JDST 103.
+This course is cross-listed as JDST 203.

-Attributes: Appropriate for First-Year, Humanities, Judaic Studies Elective, Religion - Western Traditions 104 Judaism A basic course in the history, basic beliefs and practices, and modern manifestations of Judaism as a religion.
+Attributes: Appropriate for First-Year, Humanities, Judaic Studies Elective, Religion - Western Traditions 204 Judaism A basic course in the history, basic beliefs and practices, and modern manifestations of Judaism as a religion.
 The course concerns itself with the interactions of Judaism and other world religions, notably Christianity.
-This course is cross-listed as JDST 104.
+This course is cross-listed as JDST 204.

-Attributes: Appropriate for First-Year, Humanities, INST Middle East/N Africa Crse, Judaic Studies Elective, Religion - Western Traditions 105 Judaism in the Time of Jesus This course is an introduction to the Hellenistic period of Jewish history, also known as the period of the "second temple".
+Attributes: Appropriate for First-Year, Humanities, INST Middle East/N Africa Crse, Judaic Studies Elective, Religion - Western Traditions 205 Judaism in the Time of Jesus This course is an introduction to the Hellenistic period of Jewish history, also known as the period of the "second temple".
 The course will analyze the cultural interaction between Jews and Greeks at this pivotal moment in Jewish history.
 The course will examine the impact of classical Greek thought and culture on the development of Judaism at its formative stage.
 We will focus on the phenomenon of sectarian movements and the emergence of rabbinic Judaism and Christianity as two dominant religions of the West.

-This course is cross-listed as JDST 105.
+This course is cross-listed as JDST 205.